umangdalsania/VSCode_Server_VM_setup/README.md

             ```sh
             $HOME/.ssh/config
             ```
-            Save this changes using "CMD + s"?
+            Save these changes using "CMD + s"?

         * For Windows type:
             ```sh
             C:\\Users\\<your_username>\\.ssh\\config
             ```
-            Save this changes using "Ctrl + s"
+            Save these changes using "Ctrl + s"

 ##### To Configer config file:
 * Paste following in your **config** file create at path above: